S&P 500 Drops After Trump Tests Positive for Coronavirus

 On one hand the data solidified the view that economic activity continues to rebound albeit at a slowing rate.
 On the other, it doesn't include the glut of layoffs announced by companies in recent days, including Disney, American Airlines and Allstate, potentially putting a dent in job creation for October.

 Even with Friday's losses, all three major indexes remain on track to end the week higher.
-The Dow and the S&P 500 are up 2.3% and 1.9%, respectively, over the past five trading days, while the Nasdaq is up 2.1%.
+The Dow and the S&P 500 are up 2% and 1.7%, respectively, over the past five trading days -- on track for their first weekly gain in five weeks.
+The Nasdaq is up 1.7%.

 Tech stocks bore the brunt of Friday's selloff, as investors pulled back from the market's most overheated sector.
-Shares of Apple fell 3.1%, PayPal Holdings slid 3.2% and several chip makers racked up losses north of 2%.
+Shares of Apple fell 2.8%, Adobe slid 3.6% and several chip makers racked up losses north of 2%.

 Travel stocks recouped some ground after Mrs. Pelosi's comments.
-Carnival swung back into positive territory, gaining 0.3% in recent trading.
-Airliners Delta Air Lines and American Airlines Group rose 2.5% and 4.8%, respectively.
+Carnival cut its loss to 0.7% in recent trading.
+Airliners Delta Air Lines and American Airlines Group rose 1% and 0.8%, respectively.

 Investors sought safety in some of the traditional market veins.
 Utility stocks rose 0.7% in recent trading, while real-estate stocks added 1%.
 Bond yields also rose, paring a slide from earlier in the session.
 The yield on the 10-year U.S. Treasury note was recently at 0.702% after settling at 0.677% Thursday.

-Mr. Trump was showing mild symptoms, chief of staff Mark Meadows told reporters Friday, adding that he was in "good spirits."
-But the president's age of 74 puts him at higher risk from the virus.
 In the final month of the 2020 campaign, Mr. Trump will need to cancel in-person events, potentially including the next debate with Democrat Joe Biden set for Oct.
-15.
+15. The president's age of 74 puts him at higher risk from the virus.

 "It just creates a wider range of outcomes or changes the probabilities of the election," said Hani Redha, a portfolio manager at PineBridge Investments.
 "It injects a lot of uncertainty of how it plays out."